Undergraduate Academic Programs / Departments / Courses

 Introductory Nutrition (3 semester hours)

-Two (2) English courses (6 semester hours)
+One (1) English courses (3 semester hours)

 (The above noted courses must be successfully completed at an undergraduate degree level at a recognized post-secondary institution.
 Courses must have been completed within the past 10 years and fulfill the criteria outlined for regular transfer credit equivalency review).